List of unproduced television projects based on Marvel Comics: FX's Powers

 In 2009, Brian Michael Bendis confirmed plans to develop a Powers television show on FX as well as his involvement as the writer of the pilot for the show.
 In February 2011, a greenlit pilot of the show scripted by Charles H. Eglee was announced as a co-production by Sony Pictures Television and FX Networks.
 Charles S. Dutton became the first cast member in May 2011 when he signed on to play Captain Cross.
 In June, 2011, filming in Chicago was scheduled to start within a few weeks.
 The following week, Lucy Punch was cast as Deena Pilgrim.
 Katee Sackhoff had campaigned for the part.
 Although FX was rumored to be courting Kyle Chandler for the part of Walker, the next day Jason Patric was cast in the part.
 Later in June, Carly Foulkes was cast as RetroGirl and Bailee Madison was cast as Calista.
 Filming began in Chicago in early July 2011 and ended in early August.
 In November 2011, FX announced that it would reshoot the Powers pilot.
 Bendis tweeted that "the reshoots are planned for January and are all about tone and clarity".
 In April 2012, more scripts were ordered and writing continued, but more reshoots and recasting were being discussed by the network.
 Work on this project halted, when on March 19, 2014, it was announced that Powers would become the first original television series from the PlayStation Network, with a different cast and writers.
 The new series premiered on March 10, 2015.

-Carol Danvers / Jessica Jones

-In July 2011, Carol Danvers was intended to make her Marvel Cinematic Universe debut in the series Jessica Jones when it was developed for ABC, but the character changed to Trish Walker when it moved to Netflix, due to the changes in the direction of the MCU storyline, such as the decision for Danvers to appear in her own film.

-Mockingbird

-In July 2011, a Mockingbird series was in development at ABC Family.
-This adaptation never materialized, with a different iteration of the character appearing in the ABC series Agents of S.H.I.E.L.D., set in the Marvel Cinematic Universe.